 Chemical toxicity can also have an impact on milk production.
 The most common chemical found in this problem is fluoride (found in most processed drinking water).

-Your cows’ diet should consist of fodder, protein, antioxidants, position food additives, and vitamins and minerals.
+Your cows’ diet should consist of green fodder, protein, antioxidants, position food additives, and vitamins and minerals.

 Avoid feeds containing mold, wild yeast, and poorly fermented feeds as these decrease the feed intake and digestibility.